grm34/ZenMaxBuilder/README.md

 ## Requirements

-Required dependencies will be prompted to install but you can manualy install them.
+Dependencies will be prompted to install but you can manualy install them.

-    bash git zip llvm lld clang expect openjdk
+    bash git zip llvm lld clang expect openjdk (java)

 ## Usage